 Boston’s Big Dig, rerouting its central highway underground.
 New York City’s Second Avenue subway extension.
 The Denver International Airport.
 Landmark American public works, paid for the traditional American way: the government borrows money, usually before the first shovel goes into the ground.
-Canada, Australia and much of western Europe do infrastructure differently.
-There, consortiums of private companies raise money and design, build and operate projects for terms that generally run 30 years.
-In return, governments make yearly payments or dedicate a revenue stream, such as toll receipts, for the life of the contract.
-At their best, these public-private partnerships, or P3s, as they’re known, make infrastructure projects faster and cheaper.
-At their worst — well, ask Chicago about its parking meters.
+Other places do infrastructure differently, turning to consortiums of private companies that raise money and design, build and operate projects for terms that generally run 30 years.
+In return, they get yearly payments or a share of a revenue stream, such as tolls.
+At their best, these public-private partnerships, also known as P3s, get infrastructure work done faster and cheaper.
+But when things go wrong, there’s no shortage of anger directed at the for-profit motive at the heart of the approach.
+Ask Chicago about its parking meters, for instance.